Top 10 Tips to Planning the Perfect Beach Wedding

 If you get married away from the central hub at the beach, bathrooms may be few and far between!
 Be sure to ask city officials when getting your permit about restroom access and the closest to your location.

 Something that we hear all the time from brides is that their biggest fear is that guests will not hear anything from the ceremony.
 No matter how good you are at projecting your voice, a small sound system is always a good idea!
-Facing the waves crashing and the wind blowing can take event the loudest of voices to a whisper.
+Facing the waves crashing and the wind blowing can take even the loudest of voices to a whisper.
 Guests are coming to celebrate your love together and they want to enjoy these moments with you, make sure that they can hear you!

 Planning to wear a ball gown and stilettos to your ceremony?
 It’s hard enough to walk through glass in heels let alone through sand!
 Be sure to think about things like how loose or fitted your dress is and wearing heels vs flats or sandals.
 A suggestion that we always offer is to add boardwalk pieces so that you and your bridal party do not have to trek so hard in the sand – and it also adds to the tropical beach ambiance for the wedding!

-Check with your local city government to see whether you need to get a permit for the beach access or not.
+Check with your local city government to see whether you need to get a permit for beach access or not.
 Some cities require one and others do not.
 It is a quick and easy form to fill out and it also gives you a great opportunity to ask some of the questions we discussed above!

 What does someone wear to a beach wedding?
 Are you expecting guests to be in suits and gowns or something more tropical and flowy?
 Establishing a good idea of what you want guests to wear will help them, in the end, be more comfortable and enjoy the big day with you!